Dry Stack Stone Wall Cost Guide

 Advantages and Disadvantages of Dry Stack Stone Walls

 Unfortunately, installing a dry stack stone wall, including trenching and hauling large stone, can be very labor intensive.
-This material is best for walls between 2 and 4 feet high because any dry stack wall built higher than 4 feet is sure to topple.
 Because of their structure, dry stack stone walls are also difficult to move and can be hard to repair or replace.